crypto-org-chain/chain-docs/docs/chain-details/module_overview.md

 ### Delegator

-The `staking` module enables CRO owners to delegate their toke to active validators and share part of the reward obtained by the validator during the proof of stake protocol(see [distribution](#distribution) module).
+The `staking` module enables CRO owners to delegate their tokens to active validators and share part of the reward obtained by the validator during the proof of stake protocol(see [distribution](#distribution) module).
 Specifically, It allows token owners to take part in the consensus process without running a validator themselves.

 It is important to point out that the delegator and the validator are on the same boat: They share the reward and the risk.
 In particular, part of their delegated token could be slashed due to validator's misbehaviour (see [slashing](#slashing)).
 Therefore, It is very important to choose a reliable validator to delegate.
 Kindly refer to this [link](https://docs.cosmos.network/v0.40/modules/staking/02_state_transitions.html#delegations) for detailed specification and state transitions of delegation.